Symbian9/qmapshack-doc-wiki/DocFaqData.md

 The QMS workspace is used for working with part of the data saved in databases (or in external files).

-If there is a need to display some data or to edit it, then the necessary data items (tracks, routes, waypoints) should be selected with the help of checkboxes in the database part of the data window.
-Being selected the data items appear in the workspace.
+If there is a need to display some data or to edit it, then the necessary data items (tracks, routes, waypoints) should be selected with the help of checkboxes in the database window.
+Being selected the data items appear in the workspace window.
 Using this procedure guarantees that the workspace and as a consequence the map windows aren't cluttered with extra data.

 Loading all data objects into the workspace and then selecting the ones to work with would imply a much heavier load on the QMS rendering engine and thus lead to less performance.